korningf/git-pass/README.md

 # Motivation

-Many corporate and instituional environments restrict allowed software.
+Many corporate and instituional environments use minimal thin client PCs

+and typically restrict downloads and the gamut of installable software,

 often to the frustration of Cloud Operators, Integrators, and Developers.

+.

-But cloudops and devops need to secure their machines and drive automation.
+Now cloudops and devops need to secure their machines and drive automation.

+For Convenience and for compliance to encrypt data at rest and in transit,

+it would be best to install a minimal low-footprint secure secret manager.

 .